-Breakfast at your hotel or in one of the many restaurants serving hot, full meals to get you started.
+Breakfast at your hotel, B&B, rental house or campground or in one of the many restaurants serving hot, full meals to get you started.

-Visit Museum of Chincoteague Island to view the Beebe Ranch exhibit, including Misty and Stormy.
+Visit the Museum of Chincoteague Island to view the Beebe Ranch exhibit, including Misty and Stormy.

 Hike, bike, or drive the Chincoteague National Wildlife Refuge to see the Chincoteague Ponies grazing on the lush, green marsh grass.
 Bicycles available at one of several bike rental companies.